13 Reasons Why Resin Is Yellowing [And Fixes]

 So to answer your question, does epoxy yellow over time, the answer is yes.

-While this aging process is inevitable, proper storage in a dark, temperature-controlled environment can slow down the yellowing process and preserve the resin’s transparency.
+While this aging process is inevitable, proper storage in a dark, temperature-controlled environment can slow down the yellowing process.
+If you sell jewelry, let your customers know that they should be storing their pieces away from light.

 Can yellowing be reversed once it occurs?
 Unfortunately, once epoxy resin has turned yellow, it’s challenging to reverse the process.
 Prevention is the key.